-Montacute House is amongst the very few Elizabethan houses in England to have retained its setting within a compartmentalised garden, with the different compartments each offer something special.
+Montacute House is among the very few Elizabethan houses in England to have retained its setting within a compartmentalised garden, with the different compartments each offering something special.

 This is bounded by raised walks and on west and north sides, by hedges of yew.
-Within these are rows of clipped Irish yews.
+Within these are rows of clipped Irish yews and new this year is a mown parterre (find out more below).
 Below the raised walk on the south side there is a border of shrub roses containing several ancient varieties that were in cultivation when the house was finished in 1601.
-From the raised walk on the north side are good views over the park, and a gap in the yew hedge at the north-west corner gives access to the steps that lead down to the ice house.
+From the raised walk on the north side are good views over the park, and a gap in the yew hedge at the north-west corner gives access to the steps that lead down to the ice house

 Today the Cedar Lawn is a highly popular destination for families to picnic under the magnificent cedar trees and enjoy some lawn games.